 Each season, as the weather cools, specialists begin to explore the area around the glacier, searching for ice caves large enough and safe enough to explore inside.
 Each one is unique, filled with rock structures painted with frost, sheets of transparent ice the color of a tropical sea, and ice sculptures in strange and fascinating shapes.
 The weather may warm suddenly at any time, in which case melting begins and it is gone forever.

 Don’t miss your chance to explore the heart of the glacier!
-Check the booking availability above by pressing "Choose a date."
+Check availability by choosing a date.

 Jokulsarlon is a glacier lagoon in the south of Vatnajokull national park that is easily reached by the Ring Road.